ron4fun/hashids.node.js/README.md

 #### Specifying custom hash alphabet

-Here we set the alphabet to consist of valid hex chars: "0123456789abcdef"
+Here we set the alphabet to consist of valid hex characters: "0123456789abcdef"

 ```javascript